htylab/tigerbx/README.md

 * This repo provides deep-learning methods for brain extration.
 * We also provided the stand-alone application working on Windows, Mac, and Linux.
-* If you use this program, you may consider citing the paper describing this method.

 ## Citation

-* If you use this application, you may consider citing the following paper:
+* If you use this application, cite the following paper:

 1. Weng JS, Huang TY.
 Deriving a robust deep-learning model for subcortical brain segmentation by using a large-scale database: Preprocessing, reproducibility, and accuracy of volume estimation.
 NMR Biomed.
 2022 Nov 23:e4880. doi: 10.1002/nbm.4880.